chubbymaggie/fast/README.md

 	$ fast -s Hello.java
 ```
 These commands perform forward program slicing on the source code using the srcSlice tool.
 Current implementation makes use of srcML as intermediate format,
-even though the PB binary AST equivalent can be more efficient.
+even though the binary AST equivalent can be more efficient.
 TODO: we are going to replace the XML parser in srcSlice to enable more efficient slicing.